 - Optimizing the user experience while providing user-friendly access to what is done by the Back-End team.

 - Implementing visual elements that users see and interact with within a web application.

 Xhoana holds Bachelor’s degree in Banking and Finance from Epoka University.
 She has experienced different aspects of the financial industry, having worked as an accountant for several companies.
 In addition, Xhoana has worked as a Financial Advisor at Deloitte before joining Cardo AI more than a year ago.

 Amela, on the other side, followed a slightly different path.
 After finishing her studies in Business Informatics at Epoka University, she started working as a Teaching Assistant.

-She then worked as a business analyst at a software company, before moving to Cardo AI and helping the team with one of our products, Mercury.
+She then worked as a business analyst at a software company, before moving to Cardo AI and helping our Specialty Finance team.

 Are you wondering whether you need to be good at programming to be a business analyst?
 Being familiar with basic programming languages can definitely be an advantage.
 However, it’s not a prerequisite to accessing this type of job role.